samartzidis/OfficeDrawIo/README.md

 # OfficeDrawIo

 OfficeDrawIo is a Microsoft Office add-in that allows embedding and inline editing of [Draw.io](https://about.draw.io/) diagrams into Word documents.
 Users without the add-in will still be able to see the diagrams but just not edit them.
+Supports both 32 and 64 bit versions of Office by using the respective msi installation package.

 Runtime Requirements
 --------------------